AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 -   Provides an ultra-high packet forwarding rate.
 -   Uses 2.5 GHz Intel® Xeon® Platinum 8163 \(Skylake\) or 8269CY \(Cascade Lake\) processors for consistent computing performance.
 -   Provides high network performance based on large computing capacity.
--   Applies to the following scenarios:
+-   Suits the following scenarios:
     -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding
     -   Web frontend servers
     -   Frontend servers of MMO games